swissfintechinnovations/ca-mortgage/wiki.md

     - b
     - c
 ```
-Futhermore, use strings without quotes whenever possible, i.e. use `key: value string` instead of `key: 'value string'`.
-If quotes can not omited we use single quotes to fit strings together, for example `key: 'This value : requires quotes'`.
+Furthermore, use strings without quotes whenever possible, i.e., use `key: value string` instead of `key: 'value string'`.
+If quotes can not be omitted we use single quotes to fit strings together, for example `key: 'This value : requires quotes'`.

 If parameters or other blocks of the API is used multiple times, you may consider use references to reuse code.
 As a rule of thumb, we recommend using references from a 3 times occurrence onwards to improve code maintainability and uniformity.